coder/code-server/docs/README.md

 - Preserve battery life when you're on the go; all intensive tasks run on your server

-| 🔔 code-server is the free and libre single-user variant of [Coder](https://coder.com/), our enterprise developer workspace platform.
+| 🔔 code-server is a free browser-based IDE while [Coder](https://coder.com/), is our enterprise developer workspace platform.
 For more information, visit [Coder.com](https://coder.com/docs/comparison)
 | ---

 ## Requirements